Years in the Making

 The Christians worked with Wright over a period of five years (1951-1956) to develop detailed design and construction plans—from landscape and exterior details to specific interior furnishings including china, bed linens, and even the toilet paper holder.

 Named for the winged seeds produced by the site’s evergreens, Samara features an abstract version of the winged seed design motif throughout the interior and exterior of the house.
 Today, Samara is notable as one of the most complete, fully implemented Wright-designed projects.

 Indiana Landmarks led a years-long effort to get Samara designated a National Historic Landmark, a distinction it finally earned in 2015.

 Today, Indiana Landmarks co-stewards Samara with the John E. Christian Family Memorial Trust.
 In 2022, Indiana Landmarks launched a comprehensive restoration project to address structural issues and update aging environmental systems to protect the home’s extensive collection of Wright-designed furnishings.
 The $1.6 million project is funded by a $500,000 Save America’s Treasures grant from the National Park Service, the John E. Christian Family Memorial Trust, Inc., and private donations.

-Samara will reopen in April with tours offered on a regular basis for the first time, rather than by appointment.
+Tours of Samara are offered on a regular basis, Wednesdays through Sundays.
 Make your reservation below.
 For additional details, visit samara-house.org.